Skip to content

 Git Push-to-Deploy

-The --setup-git flag configures a bare Git repository on the server with a post-receive hook that automatically deploys on push:
+The --setup-git flag creates /opt/tova/apps/<env>/repo.git as a bare repository on the server and installs a post-receive hook that rebuilds and restarts the deployment on every push:

 bash